 Kids of all ages will find something to explore.

-While I don’t quite know what the PlaySpace looked like before its renovation, the newly imagined world, sponsored by the Amazon series Tumble Leaf, looked like it leapt out of the dreams of the dolls that dropped in to visit.
+While I don’t quite know what the kid-friendly PlaySpace looked like before its renovation, the newly imagined world, sponsored by the Amazon series Tumble Leaf, looked like it leapt out of the dreams of the dolls that dropped in to visit.
 Preschoolers who’ve watched an episode of the stop-motion animated series could easily spot Fig, Maple, and their buddies branded in the background.
-Though it’s situated in the Lower Level of the mall’s food court, it might as well be Point Pleasant, because the whole soft-padded play pad is stamped with staples of the Jersey shore.
+Though it’s situated in the Lower Level of the mall’s food court, it might as well be Point Pleasant, because the whole soft-padded play pad is stamped with staples of the Jersey Shore.

 Who isn't mesmerized by a beautiful school of fish?